 Families for Effective Autism Treatment - their mission is to improve the quality of life of those affected by developmental disabilities by increasing resources and providing information about Applied Behavior Analysis.

-Texas Council on Autism and Pervasive Developmental Disorders - established in 1987, the mission is to advise and make recommendations to state agencies and the state legislature to ensure that the needs of persons of all ages with autism and other pervasive developmental disorders and their families are addressed and that all available resources are coordinated to meet those needs.
+Texas Autism Council - advises and makes recommendations to the Texas Health and Human Services Committee's executive commissioner to ensure that the needs of persons of all ages with autism spectrum disorder and their families are addressed and that all available resources are coordinated to meet those needs.

 Simons Simplex Collection - is a core project and a new resource of the Simons Foundation Autism Research Initiative that will provide the scientific community access to genetic and phenotypic information on 2000 families.